It’s an age old question in the markets…

 So What Are Your Advantages?

-On this site, we write about the so called advantages of the “professionals” and why they’re not nearly as significant as they would have you believe.
-We also showcase, emphasize and write more about YOUR advantages and how you’ve probably squandered (and likely continue to squander) them.
+On this site, I write and teach about the so called advantages of the “professionals” and why they’re not nearly as significant as they would have you believe.
+I also showcase, emphasize and write more about YOUR advantages and how you’ve probably squandered (and likely continue to squander) them.

 For example, despite what you’ve been taught, enormous size is not an advantage.
 In fact, it’s the exact opposite.
 As a result, what would appear to be a disadvantage to you [small size] is actually a tremendous advantage.

-Need help “remembering” but don’t want to be on our email list?
+Don’t want to be on our email list?
 After registering, click the “subscribe now” button below to receive an RSS feed of this content.
-We generally don’t send emails for new posts, so we use the RSS feed because it allows YOU to control whether or not you receive our content via email and it also allows you to control the frequency of that receipt if you so choose.
+I generally don’t send emails for new posts, so I use the RSS feed because it allows YOU to control whether or not you receive our content via email and it also allows you to control the frequency of that receipt if you so choose.

 Is Market Price Action Random?
 Let’s Go To The Charts